Ian Black (footballer, born 1985): International career

 Black represented Scotland B in the 2005 Future Cup, in a 3–2 defeat by Turkey B. After a four-year absence he was included in the Scotland B squad for their game against Northern Ireland.

 In 2012, despite playing in the fourth tier of Scottish football, Black was called up to the Scotland squad for a friendly against Australia.
 He came on as a substitute late in the game.

 Personal life

 Black's father, also named Ian, was a professional footballer who started his senior career with Celtic, before being farmed out to Tranent Juniors, also playing for Hearts as well as city rivals Hibernian.
 Peter Black, Ian's grandfather, was also a footballer; he is the only one in the family to be a goalkeeper.

 It was reported in May 2011 that Black, along with his Hearts teammate Robert Ogleby, had been arrested and charged with possession of a class A drug in an Edinburgh night club.
 On 17 February 2012 the case was dismissed due to the repeated failure of witnesses to attend court.

-Black, a former Rangers and Hearts star was banned from driving after he was caught behind the wheel while over the drink drive limit.
+Black was banned from driving for 12 months in March 2023 after he was found guilty of driving under the influence of alcohol.

-Ian Black was spotted driving a van after consuming alcohol at Dewartown, near Gorebridge in Midlothian last month.
-Black - who has also played for Inverness Caledonian Thistle, Shrewsbury Town and Blackpool - was pulled over by police officers and found to have 33mg of alcohol in 100ml of breath.
-The legal limit is just 22mg.

-The 37-year-old appeared in person at Edinburgh Sheriff Court on Thursday to plead guilty to the offence which took place on February 21st, 2023.
-Black, from Tranent, East Lothian, also had a not guilty plea accepted by the Crown to driving the vehicle with no valid MOT certificate.
-Black was fined a total of £295 and banned from driving for 12 months.